TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 Peak hour arrives courtesy the Queen of Night Life Loleatta Holloway’s “Dreaming’” (a cappella) riding over the Kenny Dope Remix of MAW’s “The Ha Drop.”
 The ballroom anthem heavily sampled, reworked, flipped, and re-edited, over the many decades.

 That rawness, the grit of MAW’s signature NYC garage sound has been copied the world over.
 Albeit, imitation is the highest form of flattery as their imprint was solidified a global phenomenon in that final decade of the 20th century.
 The duo continued to release music as both production partners and individually.
 Anyone remember the cult classic Bucketheads’ “The Bomb!
 (These Sounds Fall Into My Mind)?”
 The two Puerto Rican heritage/New Yorkers for life portmanteau the Nuyorican Soul moniker.
-They’re masterpiece of the same name released on Talkin’ Loud in 97’.
+Their masterpiece of the same name released on Talkin’ Loud in 97’.
 That featured the sensational release “It’s Alright, I feel It!” with mind blowing vocals from diva Jocelyn Brown.
 That has you Holy Ghost dancing.
 Mid song, when the drum solo kicks ass.
 Mouths emit screams that travel upward the heavens.
 Your arms are stretched in the air, hands open to receive, as Brown decrees, “Everything will be alright.”
 Can you feel it?

 Music is more than a feeling.
 Music is healing.
 Where expectation and manifestation vertex.
 Here, people are not caught up in the moment.
 People are having a moment with the music.
 The crowd swept into an energy unseen thus far.